opencog/opencog/examples/pln/inference-control-learning/README.md

 ```

 The low confidence captures that we are unsure about the prior
 itself.
-But is still important, otherwise we'd have only positive
-examples to build our inference control rules, which would all end up
-with a precision of 1, thus rules with the highest counts would become
-the most important in the mixture model (see Section Inference Control
-Policy), regardless of their discriminative powers.
-Over time this
+These numbers are made up, however it is important that the
+confidence remains below 1 so that in case `<A>` happens to be a
+preproof of `<T>` this believe can be revised.
+Over time these numbers
-prior should be autoadjusted via PLN reasoning.
+might be autoadjusted via PLN reasoning or such.

 These inferences are rather trivial and do not require learning their
 inference control to be tractable.
 See `meta-kb.scm` and `meta-rb.scm`